For Commuter Students

 - Identify destination and time of return

-Once signed out, students may freely roam the Rogers Park boundaries (North to Pratt, South to Glenlake, West to Glenview) with their group members.
+Once signed out, students may freely roam the Student Safety Perimeter (North to Pratt, South to Glenlake, West to Glenview) with their group members.
 These boundaries have been established for everyone’s safety and for the ease of Loyola's Campus Safety officers ability to respond quickly in an emergency.

 For excursions beyond the set boundaries, students will need added supervision by one or more of the program staff members and/or course instructors.